WestDRI/slides/content/torchtensors_webinar/_index.md

 Since PyTorch tensors were built with utmost efficiency in mind for neural networks, the default data type is {{<e>}}32-bit floating points{{</e>}}
 {{<br size="3">}}

-This is sufficient for accuracy and much faster than 64-bit floating points
+This is sufficient for accuracy & much faster than 64-bit floating points
 {{<br size="3">}}

 {{<note>}}